jbcodeforce/db-play/docs/postgres.md

 * start the docker image for the database: `./startPostgresqlLocal.sh`
 * Start bash in a postgres image to access psql: `./startPsql.sh LOCAL`

-another way is with docker compose:
+another way is to use docker compose:

 ```yaml
  postgresql: